Scensory: Real-Time Robotic Olfactory Perception for Joint Identification and Source Localization: Experiment

 \subsubsection{Source direction estimation}

-Directional inference using single-array measurements proved significantly more challenging than multi-array spatial localization, with accuracies ranging from 48.08\% to 68.65\% across four spatial bins (Fig.~\ref{fig:singlearray_performance}b).
-This performance reduction reflects the fundamental difficulty of extracting spatial information from temporal VOC dynamics at a single sensor array.
-Even with cross-sensitive MOx sensors capable of detecting diverse volatile compounds, directional inference remains inherently challenging because temporal VOC patterns at a single location provide only indirect spatial cues.
+Directional inference using single-array measurements proved significantly more challenging than multi-array spatial localization, with accuracies ranging from 48.08\% to 68.65\% across four spatial bins (Fig.~\ref{fig:confusion_mat}b-right).
 Unlike multi-array systems that leverage simultaneous concentration gradients across multiple positions, single-array approaches must infer source direction from the subtle and slow temporal evolution of mixed chemical signals.
-This is further complicated by turbulent airflow, variable diffusion rates across different species, and the overlapping response characteristics to complex chemical mixtures.
+This is further complicated by ambient airflow, variable diffusion rates across different species, and the overlapping response characteristics to complex chemical mixtures.